 Evenflo is being a leader in the car seat industry and putting a 4 year minimum on this booster instead of 3 like many other companies!
 Kudos to Evenflo!
 Not sure when to move to a booster, Making the Switch can help.
 The 8, 6, and 4-year-old we used (don’t worry, she was just a model since she’s easily the size of a 5-year-old) all had wonderful belt fit in both vehicles they tested the seat in.
 The lowest belt guide position is 14″ and the highest is approximately 18.5″.
 The 6-year-old and 8-year-old are using the highest position with a bit of growing room.
 The 4-year-old was using the highest back rest position and lowest head rest position.
 With the innovative way this booster adjusts in both the head rest and the back rest, there are twelve different adjustment combinations possible.
 There are four back rest positions and three for the head rest.
 You can see here the difference between the traditional adjuster on the Big Kid Sport and the two different adjustment levers on the RightFit.
 Both of these are at their highest adjustment.

-This is Ilana, she is 6.75, 47.5″ and 62 lbs. in the Cavalier.
+This model is is 6.75, 47.5″ and 62 lbs. in the Cavalier.
 You can see the lap belt also is nice and low on her lap and the shoulder belt crosses nicely on her shoulder as well.
 She has a longer torso for her age so doesn’t have much room left to grow.

 Here is a side view of her so you can see how well surrounded her head and torso are.
 She finally was able to fall asleep and not worry about trying to stay upright.
 There was no way to fall over in this one!

-This is Evan, he has been using the RightFit in high back mode but is modeling it backless in the Town and Country.
+This model has been using the RightFit in high back mode but is modeling it backless in the Town and Country.
 He’ll be 9 in three months, 49″, and 58 lbs.
 You can see the lap belt is nice and low on his lap as well and the shoulder belt crosses nicely on his shoulder.
 The seat does come with a belt adjuster for use in backless mode, but he did not need it.

-AJ tried it out as well, but found it much too narrow for him even though it is rated to 110 lbs.
+My oldest tried it out as well, but found it much too narrow for him even though it is rated to 110 lbs.
 He’s 10, 55″, and 98 lbs and still rides in a booster because he does not pass the 5 step test.
 He is taking a break here from his drink (brain freeze!) and utilizing the cup holders that are in each of the armrests.
 They looked to be in a bit of an awkward spot, but no drinks were spilled in the making of this review so it must not have been too awkward for the kids.

 A few months after the initial review we had the chance to pass the RightFit along to another member of the CSFTL team.
 When her daughter turned six, she was ready to start that transition from harness to booster.
 There were a few things that were needed from this booster; it needed to fit a petite frame, needed to work in a three across, and needed to not have shoulder belt retraction issues.
 Ding, ding, ding, we have a winner!
-At 6, Addie is 37 lbs., 43.5″, and using the very bottom adjustment of the seat; you can see how well it fits her.
+At 6, this model is 37 lbs., 43.5″, and using the very bottom adjustment of the seat; you can see how well it fits her.
 She will have years and years of growing room left in this seat.
 The 2012 Dodge Journey and has zero seatbelt issues like I did above.
 She is also able to use the RightFit in a three across with a forward facing Diono Radian 100 and a Graco SnugRide Click Connect 40.
 This seat is working out great for them!